Monitoring & Banding

 Who's banding our birds?

-Peter spent 34 years in Federal Service.
+Peter worked 34 years with the U.S. Fish and Wildlife Service.
 He began working at the Patuxent Wildlife Research Center in Maryland as an animal caretaker working with endangered Whooping cranes, Mississippi sandhill cranes, Andean condor, Hispaniola parrot, and Seaside sparrows.
-He also served as a bird bander at the U.S. Bird Banding Laboratory for six years.
-Peter was later employed as a Biological Technician with the U.S. Fish and Wildlife Service serving on four different National Wildlife Refuges within the Southeast Region.
+He also served as a volunteer bird bander at the U.S. Bird Banding Laboratory for six years.
+Peter was later employed as a Biological Technician serving on four different National Wildlife Refuges within the Southeast Region.
 He worked primarily with endangered species including Red-cockaded woodpecker, Red wolf, and Loggerhead sea turtle.
 The last 17 years of Peter's career was spent at the Wassaw National Wildlife Refuge on the Georgia coastline.
 While there, his primary focus was devoted to a long-term study of Painted buntings.

 Peter is a native to Tennessee.
 He started banding here in his early teens and continues to this day.
-With more than 18 years experience operating Avian Productivity Survivorship banding stations, he has banded more than 40,000 birds in his lifetime comprising over 200 species in North America and Puerto Rico!
+With more than 18 years experience operating Avian Productivity Survivorship banding stations, he has banded tens of thousands of birds in his lifetime comprising over 200 species in North America and Puerto Rico!
 Peter and his wife live in Kingsport, TN while their son attends college in Savannah, GA.

 Dwight worked for the U.S. Fish and Wildlife Service for 36 years at locations throughout the southeast.
 From 2001 until his retirement in 2016, he served as the Project Leader at Wheeler NWR Complex, a group of seven national wildlife refuges spread over 12,500 square miles of northern Alabama.
 His interests include migratory bird management, connecting people with nature and birding.
 He holds a B.S. in Biology from Athens State University and a M.S. in Zoology and Wildlife from Mississippi State University.
 He and his wife Deb are both native Alabamians.